 Again and again and again.

-Yet, with persistent and gentle effort, Mindfulness emerges and deepens.
-With Practice, our minds clear and our hearts open to embrace and explore all the patterns of feeling, thought and action that operate to diminish and distort our ability to be peaceful and loving.
+Yet, with persistent and gentle effort, Mindful Awareness emerges and deepens.
+With Practice, our minds clear and our hearts open to embrace and explore all the patterns of feeling, thought and action that diminish and distort our ability to be peaceful and loving.
 Over time, both on and off the meditation cushion, we see clearly that the conditioned patterns of grasping and pushing away, and the resultant pains, fears, and resentments that emerge in ourselves and in others, are the root cause of human suffering.

 This changes everything.

-At a certain point, it's power over us dissolves.
+At a certain point, its power over us dissolves.
 Our True Nature emerges -- and we are free to Be who we truly are.
 At that point, Life itself becomes a Love Affair.

 It just takes Practice.